-If you can retire in a bear market, then your finances will have been thoroughly battle tested so you can remain retired forever.
+If you can retire in a bear market, then your finances will have been thoroughly battle tested.
+Therefore, you can likely remain retired forever.
 Besides, when times are bad, it’s easier to leave things behind.

 In a scenario where you have so much money it doesn’t matter when you retire, then feel free to leave whenever you want.

 Real estate is my favorite way to generate retirement income.
 It is a tangible asset that is less volatile, provides utility, and rises with inflation.
 By the time I was 30, I had bought two properties in San Francisco and one property in Lake Tahoe.
 These properties now provide about $150,000 in retirement income.